Boeing bids farewell to an icon, delivers last 747 jumbo jet

 The first 747 entered service in 1970 on Pan Am’s New York-London route, and its timing was terrible, Aboulafia said.
 It debuted shortly before the oil crisis of 1973, amid a recession that saw Boeing’s employment fall from 100,800 employees in 1967 to a low of 38,690 in April 1971.
 The “Boeing bust” was infamously marked by a billboard near the Seattle-Tacoma International Airport that read, “Will the last person leaving SEATTLE — Turn out the lights.”

 An updated model — the 747-400 series — arrived in the late 1980s and had much better timing, coinciding with the Asian economic boom of the early 1990s, Aboulafia said.
-He recalled taking a Cathay Pacific 747 from Los Angeles to Hong Kong as a twentysomething backpacker in 1991.
+He took a Cathay Pacific 747 from Los Angeles to Hong Kong as a twentysomething backpacker in 1991.

 “Even people like me could go see Asia,” Aboulafia said.
 “Before, you had to stop for fuel in Alaska or Hawaii and it cost a lot more.
 This was a straight shot — and reasonably priced.”